hesl-seu/v2sim-wiki/v2sim/dev/exts.md

 ## Customize V2G strategy (V2GAlloc/PdAlloc)
 If you want to set the V2G allocation scheme of a charging station to the following function, set the `v2galloc` attribute of the charging station to "MyAverage" in the `*. scs.xml` file.

-The name of the V2G allocation function must end with `ActualRatio`, and its input is as shown in the function signature.
+The input of the V2G allocation function is shown in the function signature.
 The V2G power of each EV must be set in this function.

 Example: